How to Get Rid of Pimples Overnight Using All Natural Manuka Honey

 - Opt for safer cosmetics options like light mineral make up or tinted moisturizer that don't suffocate or punish your skin.

 - Avoid 'acne' type cosmetics that claim to cure your pimples while covering your skin.
 These cosmetics often contain harsh ingredients that sit on your face all day, leading to irritation.
-Instead, pamper your acne prone skin with 'Sensitive skin' care cosmetics which are designed to prevent break outs.
+Instead, pamper your acne prone skin with 'Sensitive skin' care formulas.

 Speak to your dermatologist if skin eruptions persist as it may be a sign of a more serious condition, i.e. adult acne that requires prescription treatment.